m) Provisions and Contingent Liabilities General

 (viii) No borrowings from banks or financial institution has been availed by the Company on the basis of security of current assets.

-48 Pursuant to amendment by Ministry of Corporate Affair (MCA) in the Companies (Accounts) Rules 2014, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature is not enabled for changes made using privileged/ administrative access rights to the SAP and related interfaces across the accounting software at database level.
+46 Pursuant to amendment by Ministry of Corporate Affair (MCA) in the Companies (Accounts) Rules 2014, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature is not enabled for changes made using privileged/ administrative access rights to the SAP and related interfaces across the accounting software at database level.
 Further, no instance of audit trail feature being tampered with was noted in respect of above said software except in regard to privileged access users where the audit trail feature has not been enabled.
+Additionally, the audit trail of prior year has been preserved as per the statutory requirements for record retention to the extent it was enabled and recorded in the respective year.

 |